micro-analytics/micro-analytics-cli/README.md

 ### Tracking views

 To track a view of `x`, simply send a request to `/x`.
-If you send a `GET` request, the request will increment the views and return the total views for the id. (in this case "x") If you send a `POST` request, the views will increment but you don't get the total views back.

-This is how you'd track pageviews for a website: (though note that this can be used to track anything you want)
+This is how you'd track page views for a website: (though note that this can be used to track anything you want)

 ```HTML
 <script>